Gongsta/Poker-AI/README.md

 The version of Poker I am going to be using is **No Limit Texas Hold’Em** (NLTHE), this is by far the most popular one used in all the major tournaments.
 You can familiarize yourself with the rules [here](https://www.pokernews.com/poker-rules/texas-holdem.htm).

 Some Specifications
-- Betting rounds happen during each stage At any point, a player can **fold** out of the current round.
+- Betting rounds happen during each stage.
+At any point, a player can **fold** out of the current round.
 If only 1 player remains, they win automatically.
 - Then we show 3 community cards, which is known as the **flop**.
 Followed by a betting round
 - Stage 0-1: Start a new round.
 - Stage 2: Pre-flop.